Explore Our Unique History

 Lamplighters and Bigger Stories

-You would think that the position of Lamplighter would be fairly straightforward, but even this modest work had a few political twists and turns.
-Let's talk about working for a simple public utility involved knowing the right people.
+You would think that the Lamplighter profession would be fairly straightforward, but even this modest work had a few political twists and turns.
+Let's talk about how working for a simple public utility involved knowing the right people.

 Read More